darklang/docs/docs/static-assets.md

 At a high level, here are the steps:

-1. deploy the assets using our app
+1. deploy the assets using the dark-cli app
 2. load the index page
 3. configure your react app